PRAVINR0/miroza/README.md

 Visit `http://localhost:8080` and inspect the Network tab: the service worker should register.

+### Quick UX Smoke Test
+1. Toggle the navigation (desktop + mobile widths) to see the underline/focus animation.
+2. Hover the hero image/cards to confirm the parallax glow and depth transitions.
+3. Scroll past the hero ensuring sticky header blur and back-to-top button behave smoothly.

+## Quick Find Drawer
+- Keyboard shortcut: press `⌘K` (macOS) or `Ctrl+K` (Windows/Linux) anywhere to open.
+- Tracks clicks on any element with `data-track-story` to populate recents via `localStorage` key `miroza_recent_reads_v1`.
+- Saved stories combine manual pins (from the drawer) and article “Appreciate” hearts, stored under `miroza_saved_stories_v1`.
+- Category chips map directly to the latest feed filters when available; otherwise they deep-link to the matching `/category/*.html` page.
+- Drawer focus returns to the original trigger for accessibility, and opening the panel locks body scroll to avoid background jumps.

+## Content Pipeline Workflow
+1. Draft the long-form article under `articles/<slug>.html` with correct meta/JSON-LD and assign a unique `id` in `data/posts.json`.
+2. Export responsive imagery (400/800/1200) and, when available, include AVIF/WebP sources by adding an `image.sources` array (see `buildCard` in `scripts/app.js`).
+3. Update `data/posts.json` with the new entry, ensuring `category`, `date`, `views`, and `link`/`slug` are set.
+4. Rebuild the home hero queue (top views automatically fill) or manually tag hero CTA by calling `window.MIROZA.hero.setItems([...])` in `app.js` if bespoke ordering is required.
+5. Run a quick pass: open the site locally, interact with the new card, verify it appears in quick-find recents, and confirm Lighthouse/CLS metrics in `localStorage` (`miroza_vitals_snapshot`).

 ## Theming
 - Variables defined for light & dark palettes in `styles.css`.
 - Theme persistence stored in `localStorage` (`miroza_theme`).